Chart Color Schemes

 Urangan - Wondunna has seen below average employment performance when compared to national benchmarks

-Key industries for employment among residents are health care & social assistance, retail trade, and construction.
-The area specializes in health care & social assistance, with an employment share 1.4 times the regional level.
-Agriculture, forestry & fishing employs only 1.4% of local workers, below Rest of Qld's 4.5%.
-Employment opportunities locally may be limited as indicated by Census data.
-In the past year, employment increased by 6.0%, while labour force grew by 7.2%, raising the unemployment rate by 1.0 percentage points.
+Key industries include health care & social assistance, retail trade, and construction.
+Health care & social assistance employs 1.4 times the regional level, while agriculture, forestry & fishing employs only 1.4% of local workers, below Rest of Qld's 4.5%.
+Employment opportunities locally appear limited, as indicated by Census working population vs resident population count.
+In the 12-month period ending June 2025, employment increased by 6.0%, and labour force grew by 7.2%, causing unemployment to rise by 1.0 percentage points.
 This contrasts with Rest of Qld where employment rose by 1.8% and unemployment rose by 0.2 percentage points.
-State-level data to Sep-25 shows QLD employment contracted by 0.23%, losing 8,070 jobs, with an unemployment rate of 4.2%.
-National forecasts from Jobs and Skills Australia project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Urangan-Wondunna's employment mix suggests local growth of approximately 6.9% over five years and 14.3% over ten years, though this is a simplified extrapolation for illustrative purposes only.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Urangan-Wondunna's employment mix suggests local growth of approximately 6.9% over five years and 14.3% over ten years, though these are simple weighted extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment